JamshidS/Fib/README.md

 b=c;
 `
-in the beginning a = 0 and b = 1 according to the rule of the Fib series a+b = c.. so for solving problem we should switch the values of the variables like as you see in the code/
+in the beginning a = 0 and b = 1 according to the rule of the Fib series a+b = c.. so for solving problem we should switch the values of the variables like as you see in the code.